PistenBully 100

 Compaction Drag

 The compaction drag was purchased by TART at the start of the 2012-13 season.
-This piece of equipment was designed to cut into ice after a thaw/freeze cycle to help loosen up the top layer so that the Ginzu or Tidd Tech can penetrate deep enough to reset corduroy and hopefully Classic tracks.
+This piece of equipment was designed to cut into ice after a thaw/freeze cycle to help loosen up the top layer so that the other grooming equipment can penetrate deep enough to reset corduroy and hopefully Classic tracks.
 The drag is also designed to cut off the snow on the high spots on the trail and redistribute it into the low spots making the trail more enjoyable to ski on.
-All of the groomers were impressed with the drags performance last season and welcomed its addition to our line of equipment.
-The 42 inch compaction drag was purchased for $1200.

 *All of this equipment requires annual maintenance and modifications to help create the best ski conditions possible.